Science Centre explores watery world with WATCHOUT

 E3, Science Centre Singapore

-Dataton is the creator of the award-winning WATCHOUT multi-display production and projection-mapping system, WATCHPAX and WATCHMAX media servers.
+Dataton is the creator of the award-winning WATCHOUT multi-display production and playback system, and WATCHPAX media servers.
 Founded in 1973, Dataton serves core markets in leisure and attractions industries, broadcast and theater, live events and corporate AV.
 Dataton is based in Sweden with worldwide representation through an established partner network.
 For more information, please visit www.dataton.com

 Jacquie McHale Sjödin